Javelin Anti-Tank Guided Weapon (ATGW)

 Javelin Anti-Tank Guided Weapon (ATGW) Capabilities

-The missile is equipped with a lock on before launch and automated self-guidance system that uses an imagine infra-red sensor based on a 12um cadmium mercury telluride (CdHgTe) 64 x 64 pixel focal plane array.
+The missile is equipped with a lock-on before launch and automated self-guidance system that uses an imaging infra-red sensor based on a 12um cadmium mercury telluride (CdHgTe) 64 x 64-pixel focal plane array.

 Javelin uses a soft launch system to reduce launch signature and enable firing from confined spaces.
 The small launch motor ejects the missile clear of the tube and when at a safe distance, ignites the propulsion motor.

 A selectable flight profile allows the missile to engage directly or in a top attack mode.

 The missile is contained in a sealed Launch Tube Container which is discarded when fired.

 Javelin has been tested to 4,750m and fired from a variety of weapon mounts and platforms.
 Developments have also included a multi-purpose warhead that is better suited to attacking non-armoured vehicle targets, as was common in Afghanistan.

 Command Launch Unit (CLU)

 The clip-on Command Launch Unit (CLU) weighs 6.4kg and provides the passive target acquisition, fire control unit and integrated day and thermal imaging sight.

 UK javelin uses a DRS Technologies 2nd gen thermal imaging sight with x 4 and x 9 magnification optics.
 Target information is passed to the missile and whilst the gunner can observe and control the missile during flight, the missile is ‘fire and forget’ if needed.